UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 When pairing is successful, the handset will display "PAIRED:", followed by the name of the paired host phone.

+NOTE: Bluetooth pairing memory is reset immediately upon entering pairing mode.
+Entering pairing mode, then immediately canceling pairing, is an effective way to permanently disconnect from the most recently paired host phone.

 ### View Bluetooth Device Name (RCL / \* / \*)

 Press `RCL`, `*`, `*` to view the current name of the Bluetooth adapter.
 This is the name that will appear on modern cell phones when pairing or connected to the Bluetooth adapter.